The Cambridge Security Initiative

 About ISI

-Chaired by Sir Richard Dearlove, formerly Chief of the British Secret Intelligence Service (aka MI6), the Cambridge Security Initiative (CSi) launched the International Security and Intelligence (ISI) Programme in 2016.
-The aim of this unique programme is to provide an opportunity for participants to engage with leading academics and practitioners from intelligence and security communities in the historic setting of one of the world’s foremost universities.
-The programme is run in partnership with the King’s College London’s Department of War Studies and focuses primarily on intelligence dimensions of international security.
-Drawing on the programme’s considerable access to experience of and research in the field, the primary focus is on the intelligence dimensions of international security from transatlantic perspectives while also, with the help of leading experts, exploring broader global perspectives.
+Chaired by Sir Richard Dearlove, former Chief of the British Secret Intelligence Service (aka MI6), the Cambridge Security Initiative (CSi) launched the International Security and Intelligence (ISI) Programme in 2016.
+The aim of this unique Programme is to provide an opportunity for participants to engage with leading academics and practitioners from the intelligence and security communities in the historic setting of one of the world’s foremost universities.
+Drawing on wide-ranging experience of and research in the field, the Programme focuses initially on transatlantic intelligence and security perspectives, before moving on to explore broader global perspectives.

-The programme convenors are Professor Michael S. Goodman, BA(Hons), MA, PhD, FRHistS, former Head of War Studies and Professor of Intelligence and International Affairs at King’s College London, and Professor David V. Gioe, PhD, FRHistS, a British Academy Global Professor in the Department of War Studies at King’s College London, formerly Associate Professor of History at the U.S. Military Academy at West Point.
-Professor Gioe brings over 23 years of combined active and reserve service working in the U.S. intelligence community, including analytical and operational roles in the FBI, CIA, DIA, and the Office of Naval Intelligence.
+Dr. David V. Gioe, PhD, FRHistS, Visiting Professor in the Department of War Studies, King’s College, London, was recently British Academy global professor in the Department of War Studies and formerly Associate Professor of History at the U.S. Military Academy at West Point.
+Dr. Gioe brings 25 years of combined active and reserve service working in the U.S. intelligence community, including analytical and operational roles in the FBI, CIA, DIA, and the Office of Naval Intelligence.

-The Cambridge Security Initiative believes that good intelligence is a critical tool of decision advantage for statecraft and military operations.
-The CSi further believes that effective intelligence and security agencies – under democratic oversight – should play a critical role in defence of Western values.
-Western democracies face diverse and complex challenges from state and non-state actors, which preoccupy the highest levels of government, private industry, and civil society.
-Participants of the ISI programme will explore themes such as:
+CSi proposes that first-rate intelligence is critical both for statecraft and in military operations.
+Effective intelligence and security agencies – with appropriate democratic oversight – play a critical role in the defence of Western values.
+Western democracies face diverse and complex challenges from state and non-state actors which preoccupy the highest levels of government, private industry, and civil society.
+Participants in the ISI Programme will explore these key questions:

 • How can Western intelligence communities operate in a world of seemingly ubiquitous surveillance, and how might they compete with – or harness – the revolution in open-source data?